zx80/flask-simple-auth/README.md

 - `FSA_URL_NAME` name of parameter for the target URL after a successful login.
   Default is `URL` if redirect is activated, else *None*.
   Currently, the login page should use this parameter to redirect to when ok.

+- `FSA_SERVER_ERROR` controls the status code returned on the module internal errors, to help distinguish thse from other internal errors which may occur.
+  Default is *500*.

 The authentication scheme attempted on a route can be altered with the `auth` parameter added to the `route` decorator.